Yes, the calendar pages continue to fall off and end of the year is fast approaching.

 This means that unless your kid’s school, it’s PTA, sports teams, etc are individually or collectively recognized as 501(c)(3) organizations, you cannot deduct any money given to them regardless of the intended purpose.

 The same goes for little leagues of all kinds as well as many other civic groups.

 Just being a publicly run and funded organization doesn’t automatically grant them exempt organization status.

-Any group or organization must apply before it can present itself as such and declare your donations to be “tax deductible”.
+Any group or organization must apply before it can present itself as such and declare your charitable contributions to be “tax-deductible”.

 So, just because a little kid wearing a baseball uniform knocks on the door, or someone sets up a table in the mall handing out religious blessings in exchange for cash, they are not always legitimate, recognized charitable organizations for the purpose of claiming a tax deduction.